bestmomo/laravel5-3-example/README.md

 ### Installation (the fast way) ###

 Upload [this zip file](http://laravel.sillo.org/tuto/laravel5-3-example.zip) and unzip it in your folder.
 It's done with sqlite database !
-You can make an *composer update* to refresh vendor.
+You can make a *composer update* to refresh vendor.

 ### Include ###